 Module 1: Vision of Steelmaking

 After taking a tour of several fundamental issues in the sector, together with its current circumstances and future trends, a general description of what melting in an EAF (Electric Arc Furnace) is, with ladle refining and continuous casting of different sections.
 The steel sector is one of the major world sectors and markets, important in all economies, both developed and developing, where the energy-environmental aspect has always been key, but at this time even more so, and therefore the participant will obtain also a review on this topic.
+This module is continuously updated.

 Module 2: EAF